Architecture

 Per-session isolation

-Section titled “Per-session isolation”mount(...) accepts either an Application instance (shared state across all
+Section titled “Per-session isolation”mount(...) accepts an Application instance (shared state across all

 sessions) or a callable factory (one Application per MCP session).
 The session